 Enjoy beautiful harbor views from your private balcony at the charming Grand Harbor Inn in Camden, Maine, or book a stay at The Godfrey Hotel in the heart of Boston’s theater district.
 No matter which areas you choose to explore, it’s hard to go wrong with a trip to the northeastern coastal cities of the USA.

-One of the perks of traveling to Washington DC is that many of the capital’s attractions are either free or low-cost.
-Many tourists choose to use the extra cash to sign up for guided tours, which can be a great way to learn about the stories behind the city’s historical sites.
+One of the perks of traveling to Washington, DC, is that many of the capital’s attractions are either free or low-cost.
+Many tourists use the extra cash to sign up for guided tours, which can be a great way to learn about the stories behind the city’s historical sites.

 A moonlit tour of the many monuments of Washington DC’s National Mall can be truly magical, though there are also plenty of options during the day.
-You’ll find biking tours, segway tours, and even themed tours that focus on everything from ghosts to food and street art.
+You’ll find biking tours, segway tours, and even themed tours focusing on everything from ghosts to food and street art.

 Visit Mount Vernon, the home of the first U.S. President, or take a guided tour of the National Mall and the National Gallery of Art.
 You’ll also find some of the most incredible exhibits in the world in museums, like the Smithsonian National Museum of Natural History.

-When it comes to lodging, take your pick of historic luxury hotels like the Waldorf Astoria or hip and trendy mid-range options like the Kimpton George Hotel.
+Regarding lodging, pick historic luxury hotels like the Waldorf Astoria or hip and trendy mid-range options like the Kimpton George Hotel.
 If you can swing it, a stay at the Mansion on O Street is an attraction in itself, as the historic building is lined with secret passages, hidden doors, and unique decor in each room.

 The Southern states of the USA have a magic all their own – not to mention notoriously delicious food.
 The South is a massive area of the USA and is home to everything from the striking beauty of the Appalachian Trail and Mississippi River to the legendary country and blues bars of Memphis and Nashville.